NOTAI (NOTAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NOTAI Historical Price

-According to the latest data gathered on NOTAI live price page, the current price of NOTAI is 0.000005USD.
+According to the latest data gathered on NOTAI live price page, the current price of NOTAI is 0USD.
 The circulating supply of NOTAI(NOTAI) is

 In the past 24 hours, NOTAI has shown a price movement of